 RAID10 RAID10 combines striping (as in RAID0) and mirroring (as in RAID1).
 It creates n copies of incoming data and distributes them across the partitions so that none of the copies of the same data are on the same device.
 The default value of n is 2, but it can be set to something else in expert mode.
 The number of partitions used must be at least n.
 RAID10 has different layouts for distributing the copies.
-The default is near copies at about the same offset on all of the disks.
-Far copies have the copies at different offsets on the disks.
-Offset copies copy the stripe, not the individual copies.
+The default is near copies.